pokt-network/txBot/README.md

 [ ] Add support for other Harmony [JSON-RPC](https://docs.harmony.one/home/developers/api/methods) APIs.
 [ ] Consider adding request analytics similar to [PRLTS](https://github.com/pokt-network/prlts).
 [ ] Consider using an alternative [Go client generation](https://gist.github.com/craigmurray1120/8e87d88a076d49ec9c43636a313cfa66) or use the Go SDK to be build by PNF in 2022.
+[ ] Expand relay chains and functions for each chain.
+[ ] Consider having a simple react app as a UI to trigger these transactions or requests.
+[ ] Make it easier to send requests to non localnet environments